statbiophys/Paraplume/README.md

 For detailed usage, expand the sections above! 👆

+# 🛠️ Troubleshooting & Notes

+- During the **first** inference, Paraplume will automatically download PLM weights inside your virtual environment.
+This step may take **10–15 minutes**, depending on connection and hardware.
+- This download only happens **once**.
+Future runs will start right away.
+- If the full model is too heavy for your system, try the **light version** by adding `--small`, which uses only ESM.

 # 📧 Contact

 Any issues or questions should be addressed to us at **gabrielathenes@gmail.com**.